okira-e/gotasks/README.md

 ## Usage
 Just run `gotasks` in the directory of the project.
 The first time you open the program, the directory you are in saves a board at its location.
 On next times, opening `gotasks` in the same directory or any sub directory under it will open the same board for it.

-While everything is documented in this README, you can do `?` anywhere while running GoTasks and you will see a help popup for every command and its key.

 You can also run `gotasks help` to list all the commands

 ## Configuring the Board